megamsys/docs.megam.io/_configuration/vertice.md

 http_api = http://localhost:9000/v2

 ## log streamer that the UI will connect to.
+## we need to turn on https, in such case replace it as wss

 log_server = ws://localhost:7777/logs

 ### vnc server that the UI will connect to.
+## we need to turn on https, in such case replace it as wss

 vnc_server = ws://localhost:8000